Russia, Turkey agree ceasefire deal for Syria's Idlib

 "I express hope that these agreements will serve as a good basis for a cessation of military activity in the Idlib de-escalation zone (and) stop the suffering of the peaceful population and the growing humanitarian crisis," Putin said.
 Erdogan told reporters the truce would come into effect at midnight on Thursday.
 "We will work together to supply aid for the Syrians in need," he said, adding that Turkey retained the right "to respond to all (Syrian) regime attacks in the field."

 Russia and Turkey back opposing sides in Syria's nine-year conflict, with Moscow supporting President Bashar al-Assad and Turkey backing some rebel groups.
-They have in recent years reached several ceasefire deals in Idlib which have collapsed.
-Russian air strikes have propelled an offensive by Assad's forces in Idlib that sparked what the United Nations says may be the worst humanitarian crisis yet in a war that has driven millions from their homes and killed hundreds of thousands.
+Several previous deals to end the fighting in Idlib have collapsed.
+The latest offensive in Idlib by Assad's forces, backed by Russian air strikes, sparked what the United Nations says may be the worst humanitarian crisis yet in a war that has driven millions from their homes and killed hundreds of thousands.

 Russia also raced to reinforce its troops in Syria by sea and air before the Putin-Erdogan talks.
+Assad himself has vowed to recapture "every inch" of Syrian territory, but his depleted military depends heavily on Moscow's power and Iranian-backed militias on the ground.
+Iran was not a party to Thursday's deal.

+Apart from Idlib, a large stretch of northern Syria remains outside Assad's control, held by Turkey and its rebel partners, and by U.S.-backed Kurdish forces.
 MORE DEATHS

 The Kremlin said the two leaders had spoken for three hours on their own before being joined by their officials.
-The two leaders also agreed to establish a secure corridor near the M4 highway, which runs east to west through Idlib and hold joint patrols along the road from March 15.
+They agreed to establish a secure corridor near the M4 highway, which runs east to west through Idlib, and hold joint patrols along the road from March 15.

-In a joint statement read out by the Turkish and Russian foreign ministers, the two sides said the corridor would stretch 6 km to the north and 6 km to the south of the M4 - effectively advancing Russia's presence further north into Idlib.
-They said their defence ministers would agree on the parameters of the corridor within seven days.
+In a joint statement, they said the corridor would stretch 6 km to the north and 6 km to the south of the M4 - effectively advancing Russia's presence further north into Idlib.
+The Russian and Turkish defence ministers would agree on the parameters of the corridor within seven days.

-The fighting, which has raised the prospect of a direct clash between Russia and Turkey, has killed 60 Turkish troops in the region since last month, including the death of a Turkish soldier reported by a regional governor on Thursday.
-Putin expressed his regret to Erdogan about the recent killing of 34 Turkish troops in an air strike, saying the Syrian military had not known of their location.
+The deal did not spell out - as Erdogan has repeatedly demanded - that Syrian forces withdraw to the edge of the Idlib "de-escalation zone", around which Turkey has stationed a dozen military observation posts, most of them now surrounded by Russian-backed Syrian government forces.
+The fighting, which raised the prospect of a direct clash between Russia and Turkey, has killed around 60 Turkish troops in the region since last month.
+Two hours after the joint announcement Turkey's defence ministry said two soldiers were killed after Syrian government forces opened fire in Idlib.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)